TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Parsefunc/Index.rst

          ->if

    Description
-         if "if" returns false the input value is not parsed, but returned directly.
+         if "if" returns false, the input value is not parsed, but returned directly.